FideliOS runs on any Linux VM. This guide covers the extra steps needed to make it accessible from outside the server.

 curl -fsSL https://fidelios.nl/install-linux.sh | bash

-Step 3 — Open Port 3100
+Step 3 — Open port 3100

 FideliOS listens on port 3100.
 Open that port in your provider’s firewall so you can reach it from a browser.
-AWS — Edit the inbound rules on your EC2 security group:

-Step 4 — Bind FideliOS to All Interfaces
+Step 4 — Bind FideliOS to all interfaces

 HOST=0.0.0.0 fidelios run